Preston-Landers/MoCA-setup-guide/README.md

 - Use 2-way splitter: one output to cable modem, one to MoCA adapter
   - If necessary, use a 3-way splitter if you also have a cable TV box.
-- Connect the MoCA adapter to a LAN port on your router or a 2.5GbE switch.
+- Connect the MoCA adapter to a LAN port on your router or a 2.5 GbE switch.
 - Connect the cable modem to the other output of the splitter, and then connect the modem to your router's WAN port.